sarif-agent/anzu-landingpage/README.md

 # anzu-landingpage
-Flexbox landing page project with the "anzujaamu" theme.
+Flexbox landing page project with the cosplayer "anzujaamu's" theme.

+It was a fun work to do.